 Life was busy, wonderful, full and moving at a pace that was manageable for my husband Michael & me.
 It was filled with what life offers – family, friends, our personal faith in Jesus with a great church family, lots of bills, challenges, daily chores, work, action movies and more to fill the calendar each day.

 Life was great but a slow weaving in of changes that made me take notice of Michael’s behaviour & actions began.
-There were hints of cognitive processing difficulties, forgetfulness in paying bills, a slow erosion of social skills and manners, repeating phrases in emails, driving skills, decision making and get lost twice from familiar places.
+There were hints of cognitive processing difficulties, forgetfulness in paying bills, a slow erosion of social skills and manners, repeating phrases in emails, driving skills, decision making and getting lost twice from familiar places.
 Michael never got lost and I depended on him to direct me home so many times because I was the one with a direction deficiency.
-In the beginning g years of our marriage Michael would try to teach me North, South, East & West but to no avail because I would always say we are going forward.
+In the beginning years of our marriage Michael would try to teach me North, South, East & West but to no avail because I would always say we are going forward.

 I wanted to ignore these assortment of changes which seemed unconnected and one – off over a period of time.
 Was this change due to the normal aging process, life stress or what?
 I did not have an answer or where to look for an answer but I knew ignoring it was not the way or the right thing to do.